typst/typst/tests/typ/compute/construct.typ

 ---
 // Error for values that are out of range.
-// Error: 11-14 must be between 0 and 255
+// Error: 11-14 number must be between 0 and 255
 #test(rgb(-30, 15, 50))

 ---
-// Error: 6-11 string contains non-hexadecimal letters
+// Error: 6-11 color string contains non-hexadecimal letters
 #rgb("lol")

 ---